hugocornellier/pose_detection_tflite/example/README.md

-# face_detection_tflite_example
+# pose_detection_tflite_example

-A detailed example showing how to use the face_detection_tflite library.
+A detailed example showing how to use the pose_detection_tflite library.